 3. Health Care Social Workers

-MSW programs that offer a health or health care concentration analyze techniques and methods of psycho-social support needed by persons, families and groups when it comes to chronic, acute or terminal illness.
+MSW programs that offer a health or health care concentration, such as the partner program below, analyze techniques and methods of psycho-social support needed by persons, families and groups when it comes to chronic, acute, or terminal illness.

 In addition, these programs examine issues such as: